Income survey

 8. Is the survey still anonymous if all participants have an individual number?

-14. Who receives the income survey results?
+14. Who receives the results of the income survey?

 17. When will the brochure with the results of the income survey be ready?